Interview Study:

 Our research is focused on examining how the video game industry addresses the multifaceted aspects of computer security and privacy within video games.
 Simply put, we are interested in the day-to-day challenges and experiences of developers in implementing components that might touch security and their secure coding practices.

 The goal of our study is to generate insights that can benefit the entire industry.
-Based on the findings from our interviews, we plan to develop concrete tools, guidelines, and recommendations that can be shared with the industry at large, with the aim of facilitating and enhancing the adoption of robust security practices in the game development process.
+Based on the findings from our interviews, we plan to develop recommendations that can be shared with the industry at large, with the aim of facilitating and enhancing the adoption of robust security practices in the game development process.
 We greatly appreciate your assistance in contributing to our research efforts.
 Thank you for your valuable input.

 🀫 Confidentiality